matijalukic/MummyMaze/README.md

 ## Student project in C programing language

-MummyMaze classic game with generated levels and multiple mummies.
+MummyMaze classic game with random generated levels and multiple mummies.
 Used C programing language and pdcurses libary.